 Services for Older Workers

-America’s Job Center of CaliforniaSM, formerly known as One-Stop Career Centers – These local centers/offices provide employment resources, including specialists that know the labor market and can help in your job search.
+America’s Job Center of CaliforniaSM – These job centers provide employment resources and workshops, including career specialists that know the labor market and can help in your job search.

-Experience Unlimited Job Clubs are sponsored by the Employment Development Department, Job Clubs are self-help, networking organizations for technical, managerial, sales, and executive job seekers.
+Experience Unlimited Job Clubs are sponsored by the Employment Development Department.
+The Job Clubs are self-help networking organizations for technical, managerial, sales, and executive job seekers.
 All levels of re-employment services are available.
-Job Clubs serve primarily those who are age 40 and over.

 California Department of Aging serves as both a unifying force for services to seniors and as a focal point for federal, state, and local agencies that serve the elderly in California.
 It fulfills the goals outlined in the Older Americans Act and also acts as an advocate for seniors by striving to develop an environment which respects and values the State’s older residents.